Samcas23/MEAN-Project/README.md

 # MEAN-Project.
-This will be my MEAN project.
+This will be my MEAN portfolio project.